How to design a form

 - extensions to the time should be for the same amount as the initial limit.
 For example, if the initial limit was 20 minutes, the extension should be for 20 minutes

 - form-fillers should be given the option to extend up to 10 times

 - do not show a countdown timer on the form: timers create pressure for form-fillers

 The 'Yes' button extends the time limit by 10 times the initial amount.
 The 'No' button has no impact on the time limit.
 Both buttons should return the form-filler to the form.

 If the form-filler does not respond to a time limit warning before the time limit is reached — for example, because they walked away from their computer — the session can be timed out.
-The Introduction page for the form should then be loaded (Forms layout - key has more guidance).
+The Introduction page for the form should then be loaded ( has more guidance).

 'Confirmation emails' refers to the email sent to form-fillers after they submit the form, which confirms a successful submission.